jamesneve/go-neural-network/README.md

 testData := mnistData.MakeTestData()

 // Train the network by SGD
-// With training data, cost function, regularization function, learning rate and lambda values... nt := learn.NewNetworkTrainer(n, trainingData, learn.CrossEntropy, learn.L2Regularization, 0.1, 5.0)
+// With training data, cost function, regularization function, learning rate and lambda values, not printing intermediate results... nt := learn.NewNetworkTrainer(n, trainingData, learn.CrossEntropy, learn.L2Regularization, 0.1, 5.0, false)

 // ... for 30 epochs, with a mini-batch size of 10, evaluating on the test data nt.TrainByGradientDescent(30, 10, testData)